Introductory activities

 • use of language

-Discuss the responses and consider Jasper Jones against what the students have demonstrated in their thinking.
-Examine together the impact of the setting (place) of Corrigan – a small, fictional mining town in regional Western Australia.
+Discuss the responses and consider Jasper Jones in light of the suggestions.
+Together, examine the impact of the setting (place) of Corrigan: a small, fictional mining town in regional Western Australia.
 Other than the state, what aspects of this setting make it Australian in literary representation?

 Consider the other aspect of setting (time), being 1965.
-How did the innocence and isolation of Western Australia – indeed all of Australia – respond to the backdrop of the Vietnam war and with young men being required to service this need through conscription?
+How did the innocence and isolation of Western Australia – indeed, all of Australia – respond to the backdrop of the Vietnam War, with young men being required to service this need through conscription?

-Have students evaluate the text’s effectiveness as a piece representative of Australian literature from:
+Have students evaluate Jasper Jones’ effectiveness as a text representative of Australian literature from:

 • a migrant perspective